-SOT Mission Planning assigns priorities in the OR list to emphasize constrained observations.
+SOT Mission Planning assigns priorities in the OR list to emphasize constrained observations otherwise they would never be scheduled for observation since they inevitably have a negative impact the observing efficiency.
 Whenever possible the ORs span a range of angles about the Sun line to prevent excess accumulation of momentum.
 The OR list is forwarded to the Flight Operations Team (FOT), which constructs the detailed short-term schedule (STS) and command loads for the spacecraft.
 Along with observing efficiency, thermal, power, momentum, and pointing constraints are all factored in, as well as minimization of maneuver error and optimal guide star acquisition.
 Several iterations of optimization and safety checks are not uncommon for each weekly schedule before its approval by all teams concerned (FOT and SOT, Mechanisms, Command Management, ACIS, HRC, Pointing Control and Aspect, Flight Director).
 Once a final schedule is approved, the CXC keeps track of unscheduled targets and updates the pool accordingly.
-The STS is available on-line at http://cxc.harvard.edu/target_lists/longsched.html.
+The STS is available on-line at http://cxc.harvard.edu/target\lists/longsched.html.